Yashwant Dinkar Pendharkar: Literary career

+Yashwant also wrote poetry for children, prose works, and an epic poem titled Chhatrapati Shivaray (1968), based on the life of Shivaji.
+Although he engaged in prose writing, he gained his primary recognition as a poet.

 In 1940, Maharaja Pratap Singh Gayakwad of the princely state of Baroda (which was then under British Raj) honored Pendharkar by naming him as Raj Kawi (राजकवि) --state poet.
 (The previous year, soon after Pratap Singh's accession to the throne following the death of his highly public-spirited grandfather Sayajirao Gayakwad, Pendharkar had composed his epic Kawya Kirit (काव्य-किरीट), which contained a description of the obligations of a princely head of a state toward the subjects.
 Pratap Singh turned out to be a hedonistic spendthrift who squandered Baroda state's money.)

+Awards and accolades

+Following the publication of Kavyakirit, Yashwant was appointed as the court poet (Rajkavi) of Baroda State.Upon the creation of Samyukta Maharashtra, he was formally honored with the title "Maharashtra-Kavi".

-Pendharkar, a recipient of the civilian honour of the Padma Bhushan, presided over Marathi Sahitya Sammelan in Mumbai in 1950.
+Yashwant, a recipient of the civilian honour of the Padma Bhushan, presided over Marathi Sahitya Sammelan in Mumbai in 1950.

+Death

+Yashwant died in Pune on 26 November 1985 at the age of 86.

 Literary work

 Pendharkar wrote poetry with romantic, social, and nationalistic themes.
 He also wrote some poetry for children (and three prose books).

 The following is a list of collections of Pendharkar's poems and prose writings: